Pass Your DMV Test

-- Any individual under 18 should provide parental consent and must complete the graduated driver licensing process.
+- Any individual under 18 should provide parental consent and must complete the graduated driver's licensing process.
 For additional details, see Beginner Drivers and/or Learner's Permits for Beginner Drivers.

 - In order to qualify for a Florida driver license, one must complete a standard course on traffic law and substance abuse and receive a certificate to that effect.
 Everyone must pass tests for vision, hearing, road rules and signs as well as a practical driving test.
-See Practice Tests and Driver's Handbook for more information on the written examination.
+Take practice tests and see the Driver's Handbook for more information on the written examination.
 Driver education programs can help individuals prepare for their road test.

-- Applicants must provide two acceptable proof of legal presence either in original or certified copies as well as proof of age and their social security card if they have one.
+- Applicants must provide two acceptable proofs of legal presence either in original or certified copies as well as proof of age and their social security card if they have one.

 - Applicants who are not U.S. citizens must provide proof of legal presence in Florida.

 NEW RESIDENTSFlorida residents holding a driver's license from another state may also need to pass the tests.
 The written and/or driving tests may be waived at the discretion of the examiner.
 However, like other applicants, new residents must provide proof of identification, residency and presence.
 Non-US citizens residing in Florida may apply for a Florida driver's license, as long as they can provide proof that they are legally authorized to be in the United States, and meet all the other requirements.
 Note that a Florida driver's license issued to a foreign national will expire no later than the last date on which they are authorized to be in the United States by the U.S. Immigration and Naturalization Service.
 Details may be found on the official web-page